AzatKaya1/Ubuntu22.04-ROS2Humble-ArduPilotwSITL-Gazebo-SetupGuide/README.md

 5- Environment Setup
 -
 Source the ROS 2 setup script to configure your environment.
+This ensures that ROS is automatically loaded every time a new terminal is opened.

 ```sh
 # Replace ".bash" with your shell if you're not using bash